Generic Name: Ibandronate Tablets (EYE ban DROE nate)

 - This medicine may cause jawbone problems.
-The chance may be higher the longer you take this medicine (ibandronate tablets).
-The chance may be higher if you have cancer, dental problems, dentures that do not fit well, anemia, blood clotting problems, or an infection.
-The chance may also be higher if you are having dental work, getting chemo or radiation, or taking other drugs that may cause jawbone problems like some steroid drugs.
+The risk may be higher the longer you take this medicine (ibandronate tablets).
+The risk may be higher if you have cancer, dental problems, dentures that do not fit well, anemia, blood clotting problems, or an infection.
+The risk may also be higher if you are having dental work, get chemo or radiation, or take other drugs that may cause jawbone problems (like some steroid drugs).
+Talk with your doctor if any of these apply to you, if you will be having dental work, or if you take other drugs that may cause jawbone problems.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.
 Call your doctor right away if you have jaw swelling or pain.

 What are some other side effects of Ibandronate Tablets?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Belly pain.

 - Flu-like signs.

 - Back pain.